 And the changes coming into effect in 2026 only make things more confusing.
 On this page, we explain clearly and step by step what’s changing, and how you can still invoice using copyright fees.
 No jargon, no hassle.

-This blog in short: IT professionals will be able to invoice using copyright again, PEPPOL will make its appearance, and flat-rate costs may be abolished.
+This blog in short: IT professionals will be able to invoice using copyright again, PEPPOL will make its appearance, and flat-rate will disappear.

 Copyright is a fee for creative work that is: